ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 - Propose a Mock API/UX (Optional): If relevant, propose an outline for APIs, UI changes, or user flows that the implementation will impact.
 - Be Concise: Keep your solution straightforward.
 Avoid unnecessary changes or complexity, focusing only on what's required to meet the goals.
 - Pause Before Coding: Wait for explicit approval before starting the implementation.
+- Provide references: Give me an example and include a link to the documentation where you found the information.
+- Do not invent solutions: If you cannot find the information, state this clearly and do not suggest a solution that might not work.

 ---